 Identifying and dating Capodimonte porcelain can be somewhat confusing until you understand the history of the Royal Factory in Naples, Italy and see examples of the different types of wares made there.
 Knowing which marks were used during different time periods also helps to date Capodimonte porcelain pieces.
 Take care when examining these marks, however, since several of them look very similar.

-Below are examples of several different marks used by the original factory, along with others from... the numerous companies that rekindled the Capodimonte tradition the 20th century.
+Take some time to carefully examine examples of several different marks used by the original factory, along with others from the numerous companies that rekindled the Capodimonte tradition in the 20th century.
 More information on these new makers, which manufactured most of the Capodimonte discovered by collectors today, can be found in Capodimonte Collectibles by Catherine P. Bloom (out of print, but available online through used booksellers).

 01 of 05

 Capodimonte Fleur de Lis Mark (First Version)